 True, one can still suppose that increased numerical totals of guns and gun owners (ownership rates can shrink while the number of owners increases as long as the number of non-owners rises faster) is responsible for the drop in crime, but here we simply need a reminder that correlation does not always mean causation.
 The drop in violent crime also correlates with decreased exposure to lead, after all.
 It takes serious scientific study to determine cause and effect, to affirm causation, not mere assumption.

 There is simply little reason to believe an America without guns would fall into madness and violence, especially if we ease societal conditions like poverty, racism, and mental illness.
-The U.K., Japan, and other stable democracies have extremely low rates of gun ownership, strict gun regulations, and extremely low rates of homicide (by any method, not just by gun).
+The U.K., Japan, and other stable democracies have extremely low rates of gun ownership, strict gun regulations and long, serious processes to get one, and extremely low rates of homicide (by any method, not just by gun).
 That fact is incontrovertible.
 Less poverty, good healthcare, and other factors contribute, but the absence of guns is undeniably a factor.

 The U.S. must make background checks universal.
-Though not a cure-all, it is lunacy to only require criminal background checks in just 60% of gun sales (those through licensed firearms dealers).
-40% of guns are sold by private persons, requiring no processing of the buyer through the National Instant Criminal Background Check system.
+Though not a cure-all, it is lunacy to only require criminal background checks for some gun sales (those through licensed firearms dealers).
+As noted, many guns are sold by private persons, requiring no processing of the buyer through the National Instant Criminal Background Check system.
 There is no paperwork, making it harder for authorities to match bullets to guns, as well as track where and how a violent criminal got his weapon.
 I could hop on Armslist.com right now and buy a gun with cash from someone up the street, no questions asked, then proceed to murder someone.
 I should not be legally allowed to do this; I should be legally required to pass a background check and document the sale for my state or county (in the same way vehicle titles are transferred).

 There must be harsh penalties for anyone who sells or gives a gun to another without following proper procedures.
 People would be less likely to sell a gun illegally, as mentioned, because if the person buying the gun commits a crime and is caught he may tell the police who he bought it from (or the police may find out anyway).
 The seller would then be arrested and imprisoned for the illegal activity.
 If it were harder to find a seller, a buyer might have to seek means of obtaining a gun, such as theft, that could lead to his capture before a worse crime.
 This obstacle may even serve as a deterrent in his quest to illegally obtain a gun, which could lead him to abandon the effort, particularly if racing toward a crime of passion that a little extra time could prevent.